 - Derelict or dilapidated

 This can make it difficult to access a traditional mortgage or remortgage for the purpose of renovating a property in a poor or uninhabitable condition.
-In this case, it may be necessary to direct your applications exclusively at specialist independent lenders.
+In this case, it may be necessary to direct your applications exclusively to specialist, independent lenders.

-Eligibility on these types of renovation mortgages is established in the same way as a traditional mortgage – proof of income, financial status, credit history and so on.
+Eligibility for these types of renovation mortgages is established in the same way as a traditional mortgage: proof of income, financial status, credit history, and so on.

 A renovation mortgage may be necessary if you have insufficient funds available to cover the costs of a renovation project.
 If your property is in desperate need of repair but still considered habitable, you will usually be able to borrow 80% to 90% of its value at the time.